This recipe was originally posted in December 2012 and has been revamped and rephotographed for quality and relevance!

 - Soak the dates in warm water for 15 minutes, and drain.

-- Place dates, dried cranberries, almonds, peanut butter, and oats in a food processor and blend until combined well.
+- Place dates, dried cranberries, peanuts, peanut butter, and oats in a food processor and blend until combined well.

 - Scoop mixture into a square baking pan, and firmly press down to make an even layer.